huntdatacenter/docs/docs/do-science/troubleshooting/connection.md

 > **Full message**: Failed to negotiate cipher with server.
 Add the server's cipher ('AES-256-CBC') to --data-ciphers (currently 'AES-256-GCM:AES-128-GCM') if you want to connect to this server.

+### Unrecognized option or missing data-ciphers

+You will need to update your [OpenVPN community client](https://openvpn.net/community/).
+See your lab access link for details on VPN client installation.

+> **Full message**: `Options error: Unrecognized option or missing or extra parameter(s) in <username>.ovpn:117: data-ciphers (2.4.8)`

 ### Conflict with local network

 In rare cases if your local network is using 10.8.0.0/16 or overlapping with it you might be having issues connecting to VPN or further, [contact us](/contact) for further investigation.